 Alright, well, we know specific species, like Polar Bears.
 A Polar Bear is a species of bear, which is a mammal, which is an animal, which is a living thing.
-(For more on taxonomy, see my article on spaghetti.)

 A different species of bear would be the Brown Bear (AKA the Grizzly Bear).
 The Polar Bear’s scientific name is Ursus maritumus.
 The Brown Bear’s is Ursus arctos.
 They have different species names — making them different species.

 There’s got to be a standard system for determining where one species ends and another begins.
 Right?

 Turns out, there are three systems for determining where one species ends and another begins.
 We have our physiological species concept where species differ by physical traits.
 We also have our ecological species concept where species differ by geography and which ecosystems they occupy.
 Finally, we have our genetic species concept where species differ by differences in their DNA.

 “Hold on, hold on, hold on,” you might be thinking.
 “Isn’t evolution like a tree, where each species is the end of a branch?
 Shouldn’t it be simple to tell the difference?
 How could we disagree over where one species ends and another begins?”

 My copy of Dictionary of Ecology by Herbert C. Hanson, published in 1962 by Philosophical Library and picked up by me for free in 2015 at a give-away by the Cleveland Park Library in Washington, D.C., defines a species as:

 “A unit of classification of plants and animals, consisting of the largest and most inclusive array of sexual reproducing and cross-fertilizing individuals which share a common gene pool.”